srazmjo/Workshop1/README.md

 ## Workshop
 1. Line Plot
-2. The Path of Sales Plot
+2. The Path of Salesman Plot

 ## Project 1
 1. ...